mrgaaron/docs/source/collect.rst

   point for the same timestamp as an existing point, the new value will overwrite the old one.
 * A sensor's data points are allowed to be written out of order.
+* If you write data to a device or sensor that doesn't exist, TempoIQ will automatically create it for you.

 Writing data
 ------------